Meet the Team

 Lori is a graduate of the University of Wisconsin and Boston University and is a Christian Life Coach.
 Lori has worked as the Executive Director of Reachout Women Center, the largest Catholic Pro-Life Pregnancy Help Center in Tucson, Arizona serving over 6,000 vulnerable women a year.
 She has served on several boards and is currently the Vice President of the Board of the South Bend Elkhart Chapter of the Legatus Organization.

-Sara is the Director of Operations at the Issachar Fund.
-Sara has a wealth of experience in program development, management, and evaluation.
-Prior to her position at the Issachar Fund, Sara worked for an international Christian ministry, Colorado State University, and as the Executive Director of the Heart Ministry Center.
-At the Issachar Fund, Sara oversees the operations of the fund, builds partnerships with organizations and scholars, and aids in developing Issachar Fund programs.
-Sara earned her Master in Social Work from Colorado State University.
+Sara is the Director of The Gerber Foundation.
+Sara has a wealth of experience in nonprofit management and philanthropy.
+Prior to her position at The Gerber Foundation, Sara was the Vice President of Operations and Applied Projects at the Issachar Fund, She also served as the Executive Director of the Heart Ministry Center.
+At The Gerber Foundation, Sara is deeply invested in enhancing the quality of life of infants and young children through grant making.
+She earned her Master in Social Work from Colorado State University.

 Kathleen is a certified yoga and meditation teacher, working with private clients, students, inmates and religious sisters.
 She and her husband live on a farm in LaPorte, Indiana, and have a company in South Bend that manufactures solar panels, with the labor force consisting of formerly incarcerated people.
 Through her work she enjoys being part of transformational experiences that help people grow.